domeneshop/certbot-dns-domeneshop/README.rst

 certbot-dns-domeneshop
 ======================

-Domeneshop_ DNS Authenicator plugin for certbot_.
+Domeneshop_ DNS Authenticator plugin for certbot_.

 This plugin automates the process of completing a ``dns-01`` challenge by creating, and subsequently removing, TXT records using the `Domeneshop API`_.